 NASA’s first robotic attempt to gather samples of an asteroid completed its critical design review (CDR) last week, clearing the $1.07 billion Origins Spectral Interpretation Resource Identification Security Regolith Explorer (Osiris-Rex) mission team to begin assembly of the spacecraft for an October 2016 launch.
 Osiris-Rex would reach the nearly 500-meter-wide (1.640-ft.-wide) asteroid Bennu in 2018, to begin a year or more of close-up reconnaissance, studying its topography, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA‚Äôs Osiris-Rex Asteroid Sample-Return Clears CDR".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA‚Äôs Osiris-Rex Asteroid Sample-Return Clears CDR".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.